ct0381912/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By prioritizing tasks based on their importance and urgency, you can ensure that you are focusing on the right things and making progress towards your goals.

 Planning ahead is essential to avoid last-minute panic and stress.
 Write down your ideas, plans, deadlines, or any other relevant information in a planner or task list.
 Doing so will keep you organized and help to ensure everything is in place when it' s time to execute.
 It will also give you a clearer understanding of your workload and allow you make adjustments as needed.

+# 2024-01-18
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, strive to write clean, readable, and maintainable code.
+Avoid unnecessary complexity; instead, focus on clarity and efficiency.
+Remember that you're not just writing code for the computer to execute but also for other developers (including future you) to understand and work with."

+In practice, this means:
+1. Write modular code with clear separation of concerns.
+2. Choose the right tools and algorithms for the task at hand.
+3. Comment your code effectively but aim to make it self-explanatory where possible.
+4. Regularly refactor to remove cruft and improve structure.
+5. Test thoroughly to ensure simplicity doesn't compromise functionality.